• Skip to primary navigation

 Beginners Guide to Foundation Paper Piecing

 Sarah sent me the tutorial last week, and I spent the weekend trying it out.
-I have to admit that I was stumped at first, it took one or two tries to get it right, but soon it “clicked” and I was able to quickly stitch up 4 quilt blocks!
+I have to admit that I was stumped at first, it took one or two tries to get it right, but soon it “clicked” and I was able to stitch up 4 quilt blocks quickly!

 Learn how to paper piece with this foundation paper piecing tutorial by Sarah Ashford on polkadotchair.com .
 Includes a free kite paper piecing pattern #paperpiecing #foundationpaperpiecing #quilts #quiltblock #quiltpatterns

-Here you can see my 4 blocks!
+Here, you can see my four blocks!
 I stitched them up using a bit of Derby Day fabric and plan to turn this into a mini quilt.
 Wouldn’t this kite quilt block also make an adorable baby quilt?

 Learn how to paper piece with this foundation paper piecing tutorial by Sarah Ashford on polkadotchair.com .
 Includes a free kite paper piecing pattern #paperpiecing #foundationpaperpiecing #quilts #quiltblock #quiltpatterns